-As a small provision we are able to have regular and meaningful contact with parents and carers.
+As a small provision we can have regular and meaningful contact with parents and carers.
 We encourage active contact and an intention to work together as we believe this will ensure the best outcomes for our young people.
 We involve parents and carers in regular and transparent communications about all provisions for their young person.

-Formally we offer an annual Parent Consultation afternoon and an Annual Report for each student.
-Parents are also invited to an Annual Review of EHCPs and are invited to share their Parent Views on how their young person is progressing towards their outcomes.
+Formally we offer Bi-annually Parent Consultation afternoons and an Annual Report for each student.
+Parents are also invited to Annual Review of EHCPs and are invited to share their Parent Views on how their young person is progressing towards their outcomes.
 Informally, we are in regular contact with parents and carers through phone calls, letters home, emails and a policy that parents can make contact at any time and will be invited to share their concerns and views and discuss any aspect of their young persons' education that they wish to as regularly as they feel they need to.

-How do we consult our Young people about their education?
+How do we consult our young people about their education?